Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Propagation: Cuttings or buds grafted onto seedling rootstock.
 Softwood cuttings, treated with rooting hormone, and planted in starter mix in a mist enclosure.
 Air layering with rooting hormone.
 Seed is variable and does not grow true to the parent.

-Uses: Edible fruit.
-Served raw in salads, cooked to make juice or jelly, canned for later eating, used for pies and cakes, ice cream flavoring, and more.
+Uses: Edible fruit served raw in salads, cooked to make juice or jelly, canned for later eating, used in pie and cake recipes, ice cream flavoring, and more.

 Comments